themorey/sandbox/README.md

 This repository will deploy a login node, two compute nodes, and 4 storage nodes for use in the hands-on labs for the LCI Workshop.

 Users:
-The following users have profiles stored on NFS share located on the Login node:
+Some user accounts (root, kara, tim, bob, mary, rae, david, joe, alice) have profiles stored in a NFS share on the Login node.
-        root kara tim bob mary rae david joe alice These users also have passwordless SSH to the other nodes in the environment (ie. ssh Compute-0)
+These users also have passwordless SSH to the other nodes in the environment (ie. ssh Compute-0)

 ![Workshop Environment](Doc/LCI_environment.png)